librenms/librenms/doc/Extensions/Applications.md

 4: Verify that everything works by executing `rndc stats && cat /var/run/named/stats`.
 In case you get a `Permission Denied` error, make sure you chown'ed correctly.

 5: Also be aware that this file is appended to each time `rndc stats` is called.
 Given this it is suggested you setup file rotation for it.
+Alternatively you can also set zero_stats to 1 in the config.

 6: The script for this also requires the Perl module File::ReadBackwards.
 On FreeBSD this is available as p5-File-ReadBackwards and on linux as perl-File-ReadBackwards in CentOS/Redhat and libfile-readbackwards-perl Debian/Ubuntu.
 If it is not available, it can be installed by `cpan -i File::ReadBackwards`.